fenago/ernesto-spark/lab_guides/Lab_6.md

 **Step 5:** To run this program from the terminal, simply run the following command.
 The program will the then be compiled and executed.

+Run solution using intelliJ IDEA.
+You can also run using sbt CLI:

-`rm -rf ~/work/ernesto-spark/src/main/scala/training/.ipynb_checkpoints/ && sbt "runMain training.wordCount"`
+`sbt "runMain training.wordCount"`

 Once you click above command, `sbt` will start executing the program by first compiling and then display the result in the bottom.
 The execution might take some time based upon the hardware configuration of your machine.